 San Ignacio – part 2 by Alissa Reid

-As the traveling woman appears from the bathroom on their way out, I decide to ask her where they are planning on staying, as they are still carrying their oversized backpacks.
+As the traveling woman appears from the bathroom on their way out, I decide to ask her where they are planning on staying, as they are still carrying their over-sized backpacks.
 She tells me they found a cute little place called Midas, just outside of town with little cottages and a hammock strung up on the veranda.
 They also serve breakfast.
-We thank them for the suggestion and they are on their way.
-While finishing our lunch, we decide that we should explore other places to stay, as our friends Jean and Doug are meeting us the next day to stay for the weekend as well so we start walking in the direction the girl pointed.
+We thank them for the suggestion and they went on their way.
+While finishing our lunch, we decide that we should explore other places to stay, as our friends Jean and Doug are meeting us the next day to stay for the weekend as well, so we start walking in the direction the girl pointed.
 We decide to walk, as we are exploring the town anyways and aren’t carrying our heavy load anymore.
 We ask along the way if we are headed in the right direction and are greeted and encouraged by the smiling faces we meet.
-The small town center is gone from view within a few minutes and we are greeted by a much cleaner, greener area.
-We walk past a large park and find ourselves at a sort of large outdoor restaurant with gaming area for children.
+The small town center is gone from sight within a few minutes, and we are greeted by a much cleaner, greener area.
+We walk past a large park and find ourselves at a sort of large outdoor restaurant, with gaming area for children.
 We decide to go and sit for a drink and enjoy the view of the wooded area.
-Steve asks where Midas hotel is and the waitress points through the trees, she says its right there, and then points to the road we had been walking on and says maybe five minutes and we are there.
+Steve asks where Midas hotel is and the waitress points through the trees, she says its right there, and then points to the road we had been walking on, and says maybe five minutes and we are there.

 That all we have, is time – more coming soon.